 - Correcting a moisture problem and cleaning the area should eliminate the fungus gnats fairly quickly.

-Adult fungus gnats are killed easily with pyrethrins spray or aerosols labeled for use against "gnats" or "flying insects."
+Adult fungus gnats are killed easily with sprays containing pyrethrins or aerosols labeled for use against "gnats" or "flying insects."
 However, these chemicals are a very short-term and very temporary solution.
-Unless you can access and treat the source then, once the chemical dissipates, more flies are likely to appear.
+Unless you can access and treat the area where larvae develop then, once the chemical dissipates, more flies are likely to appear.
 Similarly, treating outdoor areas may produce mixed results particularly if you cannot identify the key areas that are infested with fungus gnats.
 Indoor plants or interiorscaping that is difficult to remove can be treated with a number of pesticides that are listed in the North Carolina Agricultural Chemicals Manual.
 Among the less hazardous products available to consumers are those containing Bacillus thuringiensis var. israelensis (Gnatrol, Vectobac).
 These products can be applied as soil drenches to potted plants indoors or to outdoor areas.
 Outdoor landscaped areas can also be treated with beneficial nematodes.
 Regardless of how "safe" you consider any pesticide or insect control product, always read the label and follow directions and safety precautions.

 Publication date: May 20, 2016